best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 5. Formatting link text

 [Link text should be underlined by default](https://webaim.org/resources/linkcontrastchecker/?fcolor=0000FF&bcolor=FFFFFF).
 If it is not underlined the regulations say that you have to consider colour contrast with surrounding text and a 'visual cue' that appears on mouse hover and keyboard focus.
 Bear in mind that, while not a necessity in terms of the regulations, it is best practice for hyperlink text to be both underlined and have the correct amount of colour contrast with the background and the surrounding text.

-## Colour and formatting

-Some of the Web Content Accessibility Guidelines (WCAG) 2.1 are generic in nature.
-The following pointers on colour and formatting have been split into things that must be done in order to meet the legal accessibility regulations at the AA level and things that are considered best practice.
-Please bear in mind that this is a guide based on our knowledge, research and interpretation and may be subject to change as we learn more.
+### Dates and time periods
+It is best practice to format dates and time periods as advised by the [Office for National Statistics style guide](https://style.ons.gov.uk/house-style/dates/) and [Government Digital Service guidance](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style).

+This means:
+* do not use dashes, use ‘to’, for example, don’t use ‘Jan – Mar 2020’ use ‘Jan to Mar 2020’
+* it is fine to truncate days and months to save space
+* do not truncate years – for example, write: ‘Jan 1931’ not ‘Jan 31’
+* when referring to quarters of the year, write out the months, for example, “Jan to Mar 2020’ not ‘Q1 2020’
+* if your data needs specific dates for example: 01/02/10 you can present them like this but be aware screen readers will read this as ‘01 slash 02 slash 10’ which can be annoying, so it is best practice to write ‘1 Feb 2010’

-Pointers that must be followed:
+### Other accessibility pointers that must be followed:

-* All written content should follow the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.
 * No visual devices such as colour, shading or patterns should be used to divide up data regions ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
 * No text is set in a vertical or diagonal direction - this is not mentioned specifically in WCAG but we consider it necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable) and [guideline 4. distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).
 * No text has spaces between letters in a word for visual effect as this can be difficult to read and screen readers will read the letters out one by one - this is not mentioned specifically in WCAG but we consider it necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)
 * Colour is never used as the only way to communicate a message ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color)).
 * The minimum font size used is size 12 - in general this will help you meet [success criterion 1.4.4 resize text](https://www.w3.org/TR/WCAG21/#resize-text).

-Pointers in terms of accessibility best practice:
+### Accessibility pointers for best practice:

 * All fonts used are sans serif (for example, Arial or Calibri) - people with dyslexia find serif fonts hard to read.
 * Avoid the use of underline and italic text - people with dyslexia can find italic and underlined text hard to read, if you need to highlight text it is best to use bold.